elastisys/compliantkubernetes/docs/ciso-guide/network-security.md

 ![Network Security Dashboard](img/network-security.png)

 The Compliant Kubernetes Network Security Dashboard allows to audit violations of NetworkPolicies (i.e., "firewall rules").
 In the best case, denied traffic indicates a misconfiguration.
 In worst case, denied traffic indicates an ongoing security attack.

+Significant or unexpected increases of allowed traffic should also be closely monitored.
+In best case, these may indicate inefficient application code which may cause capacity issues later.
+In worst case, these may indicate an attempt to exfiltrate large amounts of data or to use the cluster as a reflector for an [amplification attack](https://en.wikipedia.org/wiki/Denial-of-service_attack#Amplification).

 Therefore, this dashboard should be regularly reviewed, perhaps even daily.

 ## Handling Non-Compliance